v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadataemit-setpropertyprops-method.md

 #### <a name="parameters"></a>Parametry
  `pr`
- [in] Token dla właściwości zostanie zmieniony
+ [in] Token dla właściwości, które mają być zmienione

  `dwPropFlags`
  [in] Flagi właściwości.